lmu-osc/Introduction-Simulations-in-R/README.md

 ## Prerequisites

 * Have R and RStudio installed.
 If you don't, follow [these instructions](https://github.com/MalikaIhle/Introduction-RStudio-Git-GitHub/blob/master/installing_software.md)
 * Know some R basics (e.g. how to select a value in a data.frame, how to create a vector).
-If you don't, visit the tutorial: https://www.tutorialspoint.com/r/index.htm
+If you don't, visit the tutorial: <a href="https://www.tutorialspoint.com/r/index.htm" target ="_blank">https://www.tutorialspoint.com/r/index.htm</a>

 ## Prior to the session
 1) Watch this [30 min introduction to credible research](https://osf.io/xtmek/), which contextualise the importance of simulations for reliable research.